 Himelstein: Hotels have three segments within their marketing plan.

 - Leisure travel: Starting to show signs of strength, seeing people want to travel again, the mode of travel is shifting.
 The drive market is getting re-defined.

 - Business travel: The drive market is starting to apply to business travel.
-There is still a strong percentage of people that want to have in-person meetings with clients.
-We think the business travel trend will come back quarter 1 of 2021.
+There is still a strong percentage of people who want to have in-person meetings with clients.
+We think the business travel trend will come back Q1 of 2021.

 - No buffets, grab and go meals

 - Reserve a time to go into fitness center